Optimal Shrinkage of Singular Values

 Our results were formally stated for the sequence of models of the form $Y=X+\sigma Z$, where $X$ is a non-random matrix to be estimated, and the entries of $Z$ are i.i.d samples from a distribution that is orthogonally invariant (in the sense that the matrix $Z$ follows the same distribution as $A Z B$, for any orthogonal $A\in M_{m,m}$ and $B\in M_{n,n}$).
 While Gaussian noise is orthogonally invariant, many common distributions, which one could consider to model white observation noise, are not.

-The singular values of a signal matrix $X$ are a very widely used measure of the complexity of $X$.
+The singular values of a signal matrix $X$ constitute a very widely used measure of the complexity, or information content, of $X$.
 In particular, they capture its rank.
 One attractive feature of the framework we adopt is that the loss $L_{m,n}(X,\hat{X})$ only depends on the signal matrix $X$ through its nonzero singular values $\V{x}$.
 This allows the loss to be directly related to the complexity of the signal $X$.
-If the distribution of $Z$ is not orthogonally invariant, the loss no longer has this property.
+If the distribution of $Z$ is not orthogonally invariant, the loss no longer enjoys this property.
 This point is discussed extensively in \cite{Shabalin2013}.

 In general white noise, which is not necessarily orthogonally invariant, one can still allow the loss to depend on $X$ only through its singular values by placing a prior distribution on $X$ and shifting to a model where it is a random, instead of a fixed, matrix.
 Specifically, consider an alternative asymptotic framework to the one in Section \ref{framework:subsec}, in which the sequence denoising problems $Y_n=X_n+Z_n/\sqrt{n}$ satisfies the following assumptions: \begin{enumerate} \item {\em General white noise:} The entries of $Z_n$ are i.i.d samples from a distribution with zero mean, unit variance and finite fourth moment. \item {\em Fixed signal column span and uniformly distributed signal singular vectors:} Let the rank $\rk>0$ be fixed and choose a vector $\V{x}\in\R^\rk$ with coordinates $\V{x}=(x_1,\ldots,x_\rk)$.
 Assume that for all $n$,